 The RTOs have developed a scope document and reviewed the scope with the stakeholders through an IPSAC meeting.
 Development of a year 2011 joint planning base system model has been completed.
-The RTOs plan to complete joint generator deliverability, N-2 and common market analysis by October 2006.
-A joint PJM/Midwest ISO IPSAC stakeholder meeting is scheduled for July 25, 2006, to review preliminary results.
+The RTOs plan to complete joint generator deliverability, N-2 and common market analysis by October 2006 and produce a report of such efforts by year end.
+In addition, a joint PJM/Midwest ISO IPSAC stakeholder meeting was held on July 25, 2006, to review preliminary results.
+Another joint PJM/Midwest ISO IPSAC stakeholder meeting will be scheduled in the near future to review the results of the Coordinated System Plan.